 “Microsoft’s scale of investments across infrastructure, hardware and experts are unparalleled.
 Microsoft provides a secure infrastructure for our datacenters, composed of segregated networks, well-maintained hardware and firmware, and industry-leading operational security processes so that you can have more resources available to deliver business value,” he concluded.

-What it comes down to is that data on an Azure network is encrypted even when it might be open on a customer network.
-Encryption works in the background.
-Data is seamlessly altered into a stream meaningless numbers when it is encrypted and then decoded into everything from words and numbers to videos, all without human interaction.
+Data is seamlessly altered into a stream of meaningless numbers when encrypted and then decoded into everything from words and numbers to videos, all without human interaction.

 Today, businesses of any size need to give serious thought to adopting Azure as their cloud computing platform of choice if they haven’t already.